SQream/sqream_docs/data_ingestion/inserting_data.rst

 Best Practices for ORC
 --------------------------------

-* ORC files are loaded through :ref:`external_tables`.
+* ORC files are loaded through :ref:`foreign_tables`.
 The destination table structure has to match in number of columns between the source files.

 * ORC files support predicate pushdown.
 When a query is issued over ORC files, SQream DB uses ORC metadata to determine which stripes in a file need to be read for a particular query and the row indexes can narrow the search to a particular set of 10,000 rows.

 Type Support and Behavior Notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* ORC files are loaded through :ref:`external_tables`.
+* ORC files are loaded through :ref:`foreign_tables`.
 The destination table structure has to match in number of columns between the source files.

 * The types should match to some extent within the same "class" (see table below).